iomete/iom-docs/docs/guides/spark-job/getting-started.md

 1. Clone this repository
 2. Modify the code and tests to fit your needs
 3. Build the Docker image and push it to your Docker registry
-4. Create a Spark Job in the Iomete Control Plane
+4. Create a Spark Job in the IOMETE Control Plane
 5. Run the Spark Job
 6. Modify the code and tests as needed
 7. Go to step 3